-Police operation in Rio de Janeiro favelas leaves dozens dead
+Police operation in Rio de Janeiro favelas leaves at least 60 people dead

 The raid is already being called the most lethal police action in the history of the state of Rio de Janeiro, Brazil.

-At least 60 people, including four police officers, have been killed in a law enforcement operation in Rio de Janeiro, Brazil, according to local media reports.
+More than 60 people, including four police officers, have been killed in a law enforcement operation in Rio de Janeiro, Brazil, according to local media reports.

-On Tuesday, the Brazilian news outlet G1 said the death toll had risen to 64, though the government has yet to officially confirm the number.
+On Tuesday, Governor Claudio Castro issued a video statement saying 60 alleged criminals had been “neutralised”, as part of a large-scale police operation that saw police deliver more than 250 arrest and search warrants.

 Recommended Storieslist of 3 items